 Why would cyberciminlas go after a small business though?
-In most cases, small business owners aren’t educated about these risk and they don’t have the resources to thwart these attacks.
+These risks aren’t common knowledge to mall business owners.Because of that, they don’t have the resources to thwart these attacks.

 Instead of waiting until it’s too late, here’s how you can protect your small business from a data breach.

 “Cyberattacks are becoming more and more sophisticated and it’s easy

 to be fooled by emails, links and attachments that look like everyday business requests,” says Norman Guadagno, chief evangelist, Carbonite.
 “It only takes one click for malware, viruses and ransomware to in infiltrate your system, compromising important business data.”

 With that in mind, “the first step in protecting your data from cyber attacks is educating your employees to make sure they’re up to date on the latest methods being used by cybercriminals,” he says.
 “One of the best ways to do this is by creating real life scenarios to test employees’ ability to detect a phishing email or suspicious links.
 This will help you gain insight into common mistakes and identify areas for improvement.”